jsklimavicz/first-repo/README.md

 - Organic Chemist
 - Synthesis of mosquito repellents, Synthesis of nematicides, Inventory
 - Lab notebooks, labelling of containers, comments in code
+- Majored in organic chemistry and mathematics.
+MPhil in Scientific computing